avemphract/amadeus-spring-airline-management/README.md

 ## Authorization

-Some of endpoints require authentication so firstly you need authentication key You can create User and get this user's token with /auth/register POST endpoint.
-This token have expire date so when token expire you will need get new token.
+Some of the endpoints require authentication, so you need authentication key firstly.
+You can create User and get this user's token with /auth/register POST endpoint.
+This token have expiration date so when token expire you will need get new token.
-This created user have USER role so you can't create or update airports or flight with that.
+This created user have USER role because of that you can't create or update airports or flight with that.
 If you want to get new token with know user you can use /auth/authenticate POST endpoint.
-Also there is predefined admin user.
+Also, there is predefined admin user.
 Username: admin, Password: admin.
 With this user you can create or modify flight and airports.

 I generate a admin token which is never expire.
 You can integrate your application or browser with this token Never expire token: eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTY5NDM0NDQxMiwiZXhwIjo5MjIzMzcyMDM2ODU0Nzc1fQ.I1_IpYXGgzKra4uQ-l0Q-hEZRBuAJrmu0LwBxW2HgQw